django-hijack/django-hijack/README.md

 ## Similar projects

-Similar projects can be found and compared in the [user-switching](https://www.djangopackages.com/grids/g/user-switching/) or the [support gird](https://www.djangopackages.com/grids/g/support-apps/) of djangopackages.
+Similar projects can be found and compared in the [user-switching](https://www.djangopackages.com/grids/g/user-switching/) or the [support gird](https://www.djangopackages.com/grids/g/support-apps/) categories of Django Packages.

 ## Contribute